 Sit upon: Cut up that old closed cell sleeping pad in the garage into sitting-size pieces.
 Use it to sit upon, and that cold, wet log or rock won’t be nearly as uncomfortable.

-Vinyl or latex gloves: I wear gloves when field dressing game for sanitation and ease of cleanup.
+Vinyl or latex gloves: I wear cut resistant gloves when field dressing game for safety, sanitation and ease of cleanup.

 Purell hand cleaner: This is a great item for cleaning up after butchering, and Purell is also a fine firestarter.